theblacksmith/ts-npm-lint/README.md

 Especially if your package depends on other packages and you want to offer typings to consumers of your module.
 This tool checks your `package.json`, `tsconfig.json` and `tsd.json` files to verify your setup.

-The goal of this tool that _your_ npm package consumers can ultimately just do the following:
+The goal of this tool is to help _you_ build a package that consumers can ultimately just do the following:

 `npm install your-cool-page --save`